Privacy and Information Sharing Policy

 Appeals and review of decisions

-If a client is concerned about the way that FACS has handled personal information, a client may be entitled to a review of that conduct.
-The review will be undertaken by a Reviewing Officer appointed by FACS.
+If a client is concerned about the way that DCJ has handled personal information, a client may be entitled to a review of that conduct.
+The review will be undertaken by a Reviewing Officer appointed by DCJ.
 Reviews can be requested by contacting the Client Feedback Unit on 1800 422 322.

 Applications for further review of the findings of or a response from an Internal Review can be lodged with the NSW Civil and Administrative Tribunal.